EpicTia93/msf-multi-handler-starter/README.md

-# MSFConsole Multi Handler Exploit Listener Starter
+# MSFConsole Multi-Handler Exploit Listener Starter
 This batch script is basically a shortcut to run a listener in msfconsole using exploit/multi/handler.

 ## Usage